ktonon/two-medium-model/README.md

 continuous outlet for its internal growth.

 Earth, by contrast, eventually broke through its Venus-like stage.
-Its most ancient crust---thick, buoyant, and granitic---forms the continents.
+Its most ancient crust—thick, buoyant, and granitic—forms the continents.
 But surrounding that is a very different crust: thin, mafic, and universally young.
 This two-layered architecture tells a story.
 Before \~200 million years ago, Earth may have resembled Venus